-For the non-homeless households (goal of 3 under the Rehab of Existing Units and goal of 2 under Acquisition of Existing Units), in FY21 we assisted 4 units/households (1 under the Housing Rehabilitation Program and 1 under the First Time Homebuyer Program).
-An addition unit under the Housing Rehabilitation Program is underway.
+For the non-homeless households (goal of 3 under the Rehab of Existing Units and goal of 2 under Acquisition of Existing Units), in FY22 we assisted 4 units/household (1 under the Housing Rehabilitation Program and 3 under the First Time Homebuyer Program).

-Rental assistance was provided to 25 families through the use of HOME funds, but these will be reported through the North Shore HOME Consortium's CAPER.
-In addition Emergency Rental Assistance due to the COVID-19 pandemic was provided with HOME funds to assist 14 households (to be report though the HOME Consortium) and CDBG-CV funds to assist 6 households (not included in Table 6), as well as CPA funds to assist 3 households and City COVID funds to assist 40 households.
+Rental assistance was provided to 27 families through the use of HOME funds and CDBG-CV, but the HOME funds will be reported through the North Shore HOME Consortium's CAPER and the CDBG-CV funds are not included in Table 6.
+Of the 27 families, 6 received Emergency Rental Assistance due to the COVID-19 pandemic - HOME funds assisted 4 households (to be report though the HOME Consortium) and CDBG-CV funds assisted 2 households (not included in Table 6).